Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Changelog

 ### 2.5.0
-- Add the tags `<nts:authToken/>` and `<nts:authHeader/>` to work with authorization tokens defined in a JSON file, as is expected for mock authentication on Touchstone.
+- Add the tag `<nts:authToken/>` to work with authorization tokens defined in a JSON file, as is expected for mock authentication on Touchstone.
 This supersedes the `<nts:patientTokenFixture/>` tag.

 ### 2.4.1
 - Make the magic _FORMAT parameter available to nts:ifset